MagicDuck/grug-far.nvim/README.md

 If you would like to do the same thing, but have the cursor stay in place, you can use the `Open` action instead.

 _Note:_ for both `Goto` and `Open` actions, if a `<count>` is entered beforehand, the location corresponding to `<count>` result line is used instead of the current cursor line.
 You can set the option `resultLocation.showNumberLabel = true` if you would like to have a visual indication of the `<count>`.

+In order to smoothly `Open` each result location in sequence, you can use the `Open Next` and `Open Prev` actions.

 ### Opening result lines in quickfix list